TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/examples_current_sense.md

 3. Review `IEP_CMP_CFG_REG` to ensure all compare events are properly configured for trigger mode
 4. Check `IEP_CMP_STATUS_REG` to verify corresponding compare events are setting status flags correctly
 5. Validate that Compare Registers are configured with correct trigger point values
+> **Note:** Ensure you are entering the correct address for IEP register.
+Each ICSS instance has different address for the IEP register.
 \image html SDFM_debug_IEP_registers_view1.png "PRU-ICSS IEP register view"
 \image html SDFM_debug_IEP_registers_view2.png "PRU-ICSS IEP CMP events register view"

-For detailed register descriptions, refer to section `6.4.14.9 PRU_IEP_IEP Registers` in the Am243x TRM.
+For detailed register descriptions, refer to section `6.4.14.9` PRU_IEP_IEP Registers in the AM243x TRM.

-## INTC Configuration
+## Interrupt Controller Internal Signals Mapping
 If you experience missing PRU interrupts or incorrect IRQ mapping, verify the interrupt mapping between PRU and R5 in the SysConfig PRU INTC module.
 The Host channel number and PRU Event should match your configuration.

 For example, the %SDFM basic example uses: